NOTE: This post may contain affiliate links. Please read full disclosureย here.

 - If You Enjoy Fish Nuggets, Cut At An Angle: Cutting your fish fillets at an angle to make nuggets will leave thinner ends which beautifully cook into crunchy tips after frying!

 - Shake Off Excess Fish Batter Before Frying: Try to avoid huge clumps of dry mixture on your fish.
-I recommend shaking any excess batter off of your fish before frying.
+I recommend shaking any excess flour off of your fish before frying.
 To avoid this from happening, I usually take a large resealable food-storage plastic bag, add my dry batter breading to the bag, add the seasoned fish filets, seal bag, shake, remove and fry.

 - Sift Out Your Clumps: If your fish breading/batter starts to form clumps from the moisture off of the fish, simply run the batter through a sifter to separate the clumps and continue breading!

-- Keep Fish Crispy After Frying: Once I remove fried fish from the pan, I allow to it drain in a colander lined with paper towels for 1 minute and then I move these to pan and an oven set to a warm temperature for the fish to maintain its crispness.
+Once I remove fried fish from the pan, I allow to it drain in a colander lined with paper towels for 1 minute and then I move these to pan or wire rack with the oven set to a warm temperature for the fish to maintain its crispness.
 If you allow the fish filets to pile up on top of each other in a colander, they will begin to sweat and become soggy.

 Southern Style Fried Fish Recipe